 Best for: Eco-conscious families, burial, environmental stewardship

-Made from sustainable materials like bamboo, salt, clay, or recycled paper, biodegradable urns are designed to return to the earth.
+Made from sustainable materials like bamboo, salt, clay, or recycled paper, biodegradable pet urns are designed to return to the earth.

 Advantages: